yochannah/yo-yehudi.com/_posts/2020-09-14-on-preparing-your-code-for-publication.markdown

 We'll assume at this point you have:

 - some code that you used to produce your results.
-(This might be R, python, Matlab, or some other tool that works for you).
+(This might be R, Python, Matlab, or some other tool that works for you).
 - a set of results that you hope are reproducible.

-## Ask someone else to look at it
+## Ask someone else to look at it and try to run it

 Once you're at this stage, my next tip: find a friend or colleague who can write code at least as well as you.
 Ask them to try producing the same results you have already produced.
 If you don't know someone who could do this, check if your institute has a research software engineering team - they may be able to provide a short consultation without too much fuss.